Prunus rufoides: Description

-It is shrub or tree, usually 5 to 10 m tall.
+It is shrub or tree growing to 6 m tall.
 Its bark is brownishgray.
-The leaves have a 0.8 to 1.7 mm petiole, and are elliptic to elliptic-obovate, from 6 to 14 cm long and 2.5 to 4.5 cm wide.
+The petioles are 0.8 to 1.7 mm long.
+The leaves are elliptic to elliptic-obovate, from 6 to 14 cm long and 2.5 to 4.5 cm wide.
 The leaves are a darker green on the top surface, with the underside pilose, even villous on the veins.

+The species is hermaphrodite.
 Typically the umbellate or subumbellate inflorescences have 2 to 6 flowers with white or pink petals.
 Each flower has 32–36 stamens.
-The fruit, a drupe, is red, 8 to 9 mm.
+The fruit is a red drupe, measuring about 8 mm in diameter.

-Distribution
+Distribution and habitat

 Diel's cherry is found in Anhui, Chongqing, Guangdong, Guangxi, Guizhou, Henan, Hubei, Hunan, Jiangsu, Jiangxi, and Sichuan provinces in China.

+It generally grows at 500–1400 m above sea level, but can reach 1800 m.
+It prefers moist, well-drained soil and can tolerate a moderate pH range and little to no shade.

+Ecology

+The fruits are eaten by masked palm civets (Paguma larvata) and the fruits, leaves and buds are eaten by gray snub-nosed monkeys (Rhinopithecus brelichi).

+Toxicity

+Members of the genus typically contain hydrogen cyanide in the leaves and seeds, which can be fatal if consumed in quantity.

+Uses

+The cherry is edible raw or cooked.
+The seed can also be eaten if not too bitter due to the presence of hydrogen cyanide.